sma-libra/style-embedding-sensitivity/README.md

 ## Results and Notebooks

-All analyses corresponding to sections of the article are contained in the Results/ folder as Jupyter notebooks.
+All analyses corresponding to sections of the article are contained in the Results/folder as Jupyter notebooks.

 Each notebook contains the code to reproduce the results, tables and plots from a specific section of the article.
 They are named to match the corresponding section of the article.